-- “Well what we do is a little like that, except the payouts are a lot higher, and if you don’t end up using it, you actually get all your money back for retirement – don’t you wish all your insurance was like that?”
+- “Well what we do is get big checks to your people when bad things happen, and if they don’t end up using it, they actually get all their money back for retirement – don’t you wish all your insurance was like that?”

 - “Well hopefully I can catch up with them in the next few days – but I work with a lot of individuals too, would you like to look at this for yourself?”

 4. What kind of insurance?